ionic-team/ionic-docs/src/content/building/cross-platform.md

 ### Use Ionic Native plugins

 <strong>Ionic Native</strong> has its own internal logic to detect if it is inside of a native environment.
-Instead of throwing a runtime error, it will simply print a warning of the situation if it is not and Cordova plugins are not available.
+Instead of throwing a runtime error, it will print a warning of the situation if it is not and Cordova plugins are not available.
 This way the app won’t break and will continue to work - although without the native functionality.

 ### Detect native platform